Skip to main content

 We believe in the power of data.
 We value transparency and support participation and social dialogue.

-Our goal is to:
+Our goal is to ensure that:

-– scientists had access to modern and effective research tools,
+• researchers have access to modern and effective research tools,

-We come from scientific research.
+We come from research background.

-And why the name LOPI?
-The name LOPI comes from Local Picture – “local image” – because that’s what our platform enables: capturing local opinions, experiences and expectations in a structured and spatial way.
+Why the name LOPI?
+It comes from the English term “Local Picture.”
+That’s exactly what our platform enables: capturing local opinions, experiences, and expectations in an organized and spatially precise way.

-Diversity of talents and experiences
+Diversity of talents and experience

 CEO, Co-Founder

-Marek Mlodkowki
+Dr. Marek Mlodkowki

 Co-founder of Bit by Bit Sp. z o.o., a doctoral student at Adam Mickiewicz University in Poznań working on the development of web-based participatory geographic information systems.
 Graduate of the prestigious Top500 program at Stanford University in the USA.
 His more than 14 years of professional experience includes IT project management, development and implementation of tools and web and mobile applications for clients from different corners of the world.
 He was one of the main contractors in the "Geoplan" project, where he was responsible, among other things, for the development of geo-survey and geo-discussion tools.
 Co-organizer of the Cities 2.0 - Smart City conference on modern technologies and solutions for creating citizen-friendly cities.

-CTO, Co-Founder
+CTO, Co-founder

-Darek Walczak
+Dr. Darek Walczak

 Co-founder of Bit by Bit Sp. z o.o., he holds a doctorate in economics from Poznań University of Economics and a master's degree in computer science from Poznań University of Technology, combining his passion for e-democracy and programming in his work.
 A graduate of the prestigious Top500 program at Stanford University USA.
 His main areas of research and academic interest are participatory tools and budgets, group decision-making and electronic voting.
 He has many years of experience in software development, which he gained while working for companies such as Poznan Supercomputing and Networking Center, Recoded and Axenit.